ava-labs/avalanche-docs/docs/subnets/how-to-upgrade-precompile.md

 ```

 There is only so much the tool can do here for you.
-It installed the upgrade bytes *as-is* as you configured resp. provided them to the tool.
+It installed the upgrade bytes *as-is* as you configured respectively provided them to the tool.
 You should verify yourself that the upgrades were actually installed correctly,
 for example issuing some transactions - mind the timestamp!.